Want to improve your trading profits, but not sure how?

 - I use Median Lines (Andrews Pitchforks) to evaluate risk.
 They are extremely effective defining trend, support, resistance and changes in price behavior.
 If you know these parameters, you can anticipate where the low risk entries are and wait for the market to come to you.
 Here’s an example.

-What is good guidelines for Risk Management?
+What are good guidelines for Risk Management?

 The guidelines I use for Money (Risk) Management are outlined in: